Laragear/SubscriptionsDemo/README.md

 $subscription->save();
 ```

-When the subscription is postponed, it won't be active until the date it was postponed to.
+If you're looking to only change from where the cycles should be calculated from, you may want to [push the cycle start forward](#push-cycle-start).

 ### Push cycle start

-The Subscription start is set from the exact moment is created.
-You can "extend" the subscription cycle to accommodate a date (like, from next monday) using `pushedTo()` and the number of days, or a function that returns the date to extend to and start the cycle.
+The Subscription begins from the exact moment is created.
+You can "move" the subscription cycle to accommodate a date (like, from next monday) using `pushedTo()` and the number of days, or a function that returns the date to extend to and start the cycle.

+For example, let's assume a user subscribes on Friday 24th at 12:30 PM.
+By default, the next monthly cycle will start the same day at the next month.
+With `pushedTo()`, we can push the cycle start to Monday 27th 00:00.
+During this "extended" time, the Subscription will be considered active.

 ```php
 use Laragear\Subscriptions\Facades\Plan;